Russ Harvey Consulting - Computer and Internet Services

 You Need to Find an Alternative NOW

-You can't continue to run Windows 8.1 with it connected to the Internet.
+You can't continue to run an unsupported version of Windows with it connected to the Internet.
 You need to:

 Window 8.1 was released on October 17, 2013.